It’s not a bad time to visit Vienna. March has a chance of decent spring weather but it’s not peak tourist season.

 - The Theatermuseum honours Johann Strauss’s 200th birthday with its own exhibition covering his life and work

-- With spring’s arrival, the Wien Museum brings its multifaceted Winter in Vienna exhibition to an end (until March 16th)
+- With spring’s arrival, the Wien Museum brings its multifaceted Winter in Vienna exhibition to a close (until March 16th).
+But it continues with an exploration of Vienna’s sociocultural diversity through history

 March typically hosts one or two weekend festivals as Vienna slowly emerges from its winter sleep.
 For example: